-Whether you’re a beginner or more advanced, the Rockland Astronomy Club has your particular interest in mind.
+Whether you’re a beginner or more advanced, Rockland Astronomy Club has your particular interest in mind.
 Founded in 1958, RAC is one of the East Coast’s premiere astronomy clubs and non-profit space, science, and astronomy education organiza-tions.
-We're your portal to the wonders of the Universe through our out-standing events, lectures, workshops, star parties, planetarium shows, children’s programs, and much more.
+We're your portal to the wonders of the Universe through our out-standing events, lectures, workshops, star parties, planetarium shows, children’s and much more.

 Pride in Education